pjacferreira/flow-sequencer/README.md

 # flow-sequencer

+## Breaking News

+I'm currently working on FEATURES.md.

+This file will contain a, feature by feature description of how it works (with all of the tricks you can't see, unless you look at the code).
+It's still a work in progress and it starts off with the new Template Feature.

 ## Basic Concept

 While working with SailsJS I ran into the one of the pains of NodeJS programming: Nested Callbacks.